Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/overview/essay.md

 ### Fastest path into the method

-1. *A Unified Critique Framework for Signed Language Writing, Encoding, and Representation*
+1. *Full-Path Critique Framework for Signed-Language Writing and Text Infrastructure*
 2. *A Layer-Based Evaluation of Signed Language Writing Systems*

 Use this path if you want the shortest route from method to comparative demonstration.

 ### Best path for understanding the series baseline

-1. *A Unified Critique Framework for Signed Language Writing, Encoding, and Representation*
+1. *Full-Path Critique Framework for Signed-Language Writing and Text Infrastructure*
 2. *Sutton SignWriting and Formal SignWriting Through the Framework*
 3. *Official Unicode SignWriting: The Character Problem and the Written-Sign Problem*